 What happens next?

-To proceed, we need a minimum number of interested tenants.
-If we get sufficient interest, we'll seek to appoint an installer.
-You'll be contacted to arrange a property specific survey to check suitability.
+If your property meets the initial requirements, you'll be contacted to arrange a property specific survey to check suitability.
 We need to consider things like:

 - available capacity within the local electricity grid